Top 100 Universities in the UK 2026 (Full List)

 How can I apply to these top universities?

-Applying to top universities involves several steps, including completing the application form, submitting standardized test scores (such as SAT, ACT, GRE, or GMAT), writing essays or personal statements, obtaining letters of recommendation, and ensuring all required documents are submitted by the deadlines set by each university.
+Applying to top universities involves several steps, including completing the application form, submitting standardised test scores (such as SAT, ACT, GRE, or GMAT), writing essays or personal statements, obtaining letters of recommendation, and ensuring all required documents are submitted by the deadlines set by each university.

 Are UK universities expensive for international students?